-We consent to the incorporation by reference in the registration statement (No. 333-250065, as amended) on Form S-3 of our reports dated February 14, 2023, with respect to the consolidated financial statements of Baker Hughes Holdings LLC and the effectiveness of internal control over financial reporting.
+We consent to the incorporation by reference in the registration statements (No. 333-256119) on Form S-8 and (No. 333-256439) on Form S-3 of our reports dated February 14, 2023, with respect to the consolidated financial statements of Baker Hughes Company and the effectiveness of internal control over financial reporting.